graasp/docs/blog/2024-05-03-production-release.md

   - graasp
 ---

 The latest updates outline various enhancements and additions across Graasp Builder, Graasp Player, Graasp Library, and Apps, including improvements to folder creation, licensing options, and a brand new OER information page!
+We also officially release the newest version of our mobile app!
 Read further for more information.

 <!-- Everything below this will not be shown in the post overview -->
 <!-- truncate -->